valentinradu/Trellis/README.md

     }
 }

-// AuthService.swift
-// The `AuthService` is handling all authentication-related actions.
+// The service is handling all authentication-related actions.
 // It can offload work to secondary threads, handle business logic,
-// delegate work other modules and so on.
-Each action handled here usually
+// delegate work to other services and so on.
+Each action here usually
 // mutates the state.
 It returns an action flow if other actions need executing
-// right after the current, or `.noop`. class AuthService: Service {
+// right after the current one, or `.noop`. class AuthService: Service {
-    let state: AppState
+    @Dependency(\.gatekeeperState) var state

     func receive(_ action: AppAction) async throws -> ActionFlow<AppAction> {
         switch action {
         case let .login(username, password):
-            ...
+            // ...
+            // make the server login call
-            // updating the state after login
+            // update the state after login
             state.user == .authenticated(user)
-            // make the server login call, update the app state etc case .logout:
+        case .logout:
             // clear state, reset the dispatcher,
             // remove any user-persisting data etc